francistate/francistate/README.md

 ## 👥 Looking to Collaborate On

-I'm open to collaborations, internships, and job opportunities in:
+I'm open to collaborations and opportunities in:
 - AI/ML Engineering
 - Data Science Projects
 - Quantitative Analysis and Research
-- Projects in Healthcare, Education, or Finance sectors

 ## 📫 How to Reach Me